 Congress should consider granting FHFA authority to examine third parties that do business with the enterprises.
 In addition, CFPB should take steps to collect more data on the identity and number of nonbank servicers.
 FHFA agreed that there should be parity among financial institution regulators in oversight authority of regulated entities and third parties they do business with.
 CFPB agreed that more data could supplement existing information but noted that the current data limitation does not materially affect its work.

 For more information, contact Lawrance L. Evans Jr., at (202) 512-8678 or email@example.com.

 Matter for Congressional Consideration

-Comments: As of April 2017, Congress has not taken any action on this matter.
+Comments: As of March 2020, Congress has not taken action on this matter.